 iii.
 A schedule for completion of both research and writing.

 1. Ideally students should use 3791 to write their thesis.
 Reading and research should ideally be done either over the summer, or the preceding semester as an independent study.
 Proposals that follow this structure are more likely to be approved.

 2. Though it is very, very difficult to both research and write a thesis in one semester, proposals that make a convincing case that the student can accomplish this will be considered.
 (For example, an Honors Thesis could expand on work done in Senior Seminar.)

 b.
 The project proposal must be reviewed and approved at the departmental level (by Dr. Sullivan and your thesis committee), and at the University level (by the Honors Council).

 i.
 Department Deadlines:

-1. To complete and defend thesis in MAY, forms are due to Dr. Sullivan and thesis committee by the Wednesday following Fall Break in the preceding OCTOBER.
+1. To complete and defend thesis in MAY, forms are due to Dr. James and thesis committee by the Wednesday following Fall Break in the preceding OCTOBER.

-2. To complete and defend thesis in DECEMBER, forms are due to Dr. Sullivan and thesis committee by the Monday classes resume after Spring Break in the preceding MARCH.
+2. To complete and defend thesis in DECEMBER, forms are due to Dr. James and thesis committee by the Monday classes resume after Spring Break in the preceding MARCH.

 ii.
 University Deadlines: